 Apart from these orchestral works, significant compositions include song-cycle No Ordinary Traveler (2006) for Halcyon, MultiSonics (2010) for Australian bassoonist, Mark Gaydon, The Domestic Sublime (2011) recorded by Greta Bradman and Leigh Harrold, UndercurrenT (2011) for soprano saxophone and piano and Midnight Songs (2013) for flugel, trombone, guitar and loop pedals; recorded by Ensemble Three on their 2016 album Midnight Songs.

-Abbott has three solo discs with a fourth pending: Sunburnt Aftertones: The Chamber Music of Katy Abbott (Move Records), The Domestic Sublime: the vocal music of Katy Abbott (ABC Classics) and Famous (Leeward Side Records).
-Punch: the Brass Music of Katy Abbott is due out 2017.
+Abbott has four solo discs: Sunburnt Aftertones: The Chamber Music of Katy Abbott (Move Records), The Domestic Sublime: the vocal music of Katy Abbott (ABC Classics) and Famous (Leeward Side Records).
+Punch: the Brass Music of Katy Abbott (out late Sept 2017, ABC Classics).
 Her scores are published by Reed Music, Promethean Editions (NZ), The Australian Music Centre and Morton Music.

 Katy's current work (2017) is a festival piece for The Song Company and Syzygy Ensemble based on the 'hidden thoughts' of women collected in an anonymous survey.